DavidWingate/CIFilterBox/README.md

 Known Issues:

-- SwiftUI toolbar items do not auto-switch on system appearance changes
-- SwiftUI toolbar items have inconsistent validation states
 - SwiftUI stores a cache for each filter, which can sometimes result in a large memory footprint.
-This is most noticeable with CIDepthBlurEffect and CISaliencyMapFilter.
+This is most noticeable with CIPersonSegmentation and CISaliencyMapFilter.
 Use judiciously.
 - The grayscale slider in the colour panel always switches back to RGB on edit
 - Two filters have been removed because they crash the app for unknown reasons (CIMorphologyRectangleMaximum and CIMorphologyRectangleMinimum)
 - Some filters are simply too complex for this type of interface, but are still included for information (CICameraCalibrationLensCorrection, CIBarcodeGenerator, CIMeshGenerator, and CICoreMLModelFilter)